BrotherSam66/testgoreleaser/docs/references/pipeline.md

 ### Value Statement (Expression Statement)

-When an expression is followed by a statement separator, it can be regarded as a value statement.
-The following are four legal statements
+An expression can be treated as a value statement when it is followed by a statement separator.
+Here are four legal statements.

 ```txt
 a = 1; b = 2;